Is your headteacher a people person?

 Not all headteachers have their heads screwed on.
 But those that do, make their staff feel valued.
 They put relationships first and they get the most from everyone.

-A head teacher who can’t relate well with others is not going to receive much discretionary effort.
+A headteacher who can’t relate well with others is not going to receive much discretionary effort.
 Those that craft relationships with their team bring about this “Buck’s fizz” effect.
-As Andrew Moorish describes, a headteacher is the Chief Energy Officer (CEO) who mixes rigour and vigour to create conditions of growth and buy-in.
+A headteacher is the Chief Energy Officer (CEO) who mixes rigour and vigour to create conditions of growth and buy-in.
 These aren’t the sort of headteachers who have their own car-parking spaces or heads in the clouds either.

 Head and shoulders above